imagej/imagej.github.io/_pages/plugins/snt/metrics.md

 The sum of branch lengths of branches of highest Strahler order.
 Typically, these correspond to the most 'internal' branches of an arbor, in direct sequence from the root.
 Note that_Primary branches_ are _inner branches_ starting at the tree's root.

 ###### Length of longest shortest path
-Considering a [graph-theory tree](https://en.wikipedia.org/wiki/Tree_(graph_theory)), the _Length of longest shortest path_ corresponds to the [graph diameter](https://mathworld.wolfram.com/GraphDiameter.html) (longest graph geodesic).
+Considering a [graph-theory tree](https://en.wikipedia.org/wiki/Tree_(graph_theory)), the _Length of longest shortest path_ corresponds to the [graph diameter](https://mathworld.wolfram.com/GraphDiameter.html) (also known as maximum geodesic, or longest graph geodesic).
 Note that this metric can only be computed for structures that are valid mathematical trees.

 ###### Length of primary branches
 The sum of branch lengths of primary (or root-associated) branches.
 Primary branches have origin in a tree's root, extending to the closest branch point or end-point, i.e., they are _inner branches_ starting at the root.
 Note that a primary branch can also be terminal.